Energy efficiency reforms

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ukrainian Ministry for Regional Development, Construction, Housing and Communal Services
+Lead executing agency: Ministry for Communities and Territories Development of Ukraine

 Overall term: 2017 to 2020